kubernetes/contributor-site/content/en/blog/2026/kcd-around-the-world-san-francisco/index.md

 **RL:** We have a great agenda this year with end users like OpenAI, Uber, LinkedIn, and PayPal sharing how they run cloud native at production scale.
 Tim Hockin, one of the Kubernetes founders, is giving the welcoming keynote.
 We've also got hardware, hyperscaler, and neocloud talks from NVIDIA, Google, Microsoft, AWS, and CoreWeave, plus several sessions bridging AI and cloud native, on agentic computing, LLM-driven disaster recovery, agentic GitOps guardrails, production-grade LLM serving on Kubernetes, and debugging inference workloads.

-**LN:** Beyond the main stage, we've built in lightning talks, BoF tables at lunch, and talks on certifications and CKAs, plus two long-form workshops.
+**LN:** Beyond the main stage, we've built in lightning talks, BoF tables at lunch, and talks on certifications and such as the CKA, plus two long-form workshops.
 It's a genuinely lively agenda this year.

 **JS:** It is definitely very AI focused but we managed to keep the Cloud Native in it.
 Cloud Native has to evolve with the larger technological ecosystem.
 AI workloads still need to live somewhere and it only makes sense to leverage Cloud Native technologies.
 We have a variety of best practices being shown here.